WHO IS HE? Unidentified Jogger Unresponsive After Collapsing At Lyndhurst Park

 The jogger -- believed to be in his 50s to early 60s -- stopped and hunched over, then grabbed his chest and collapsed on the running track in Riverside County Park North around 9 a.m.
 May 3, Detective Lt.
 Vincent Auteri said.

-Police officer brothers Angel and Steven Batista and Detective Thoams McSweeney began CPR on the unresponsive victim, who Auteri said wasn't carrying any identification.
+Police officer brothers Angel and Steven Batista and Detective Thomas McSweeney began CPR on the unresponsive victim, who Auteri said wasn't carrying any identification.

 They applied defibrillator shocks, the third of which revived him, the lieutenant said.